istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/zipkin/index.md

     {{< image link="./istio-tracing-list-zipkin.png" caption="Tracing Dashboard" >}}

-1. Click on the `TRACE ID` to see the details corresponding to the latest request to `/productpage`:
+1. Click on the `ISTIO-INGRESSGATEWAY` search result to see the details corresponding to the latest request to `/productpage`:

     {{< image link="./istio-tracing-details-zipkin.png" caption="Detailed Trace View" >}}